haakonms/ADAwebsite/generalstats.md

 ![First user entries in the second dataset table](/generalstats/firstentrieduserstable.png)
 ### All users
+![First user entries in the second dataset](/generalstats/firstuserentriessceonddataset.png)
+> Again, pay attention to the labels on the x-axis.

-![First user entries in the second dataset](/generalstats/firstuserentriessceonddataset.png) In this visualization the extreme amount of Russian troll accounts made in 2014 dominates the plot.
-We can also see entries even as far back as 2009!
+In this visualization the extreme amount of Russian troll accounts made in 2014 dominates the plot.
+We can see entries even as far back as 2009!
 This was before the Internet Research Agency even existed.

 ## The account categories provided by Linvill and Warren
 The categories that Linvill and Warren created by manually checking each user provides a extra touch of possibilities in the first dataset.
 They have placed all the users into seven account categories, based on the content of their tweets.
 Their description of them are as follows: